|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a large bowl, place the cooked and peeled prawns.
+Place the cooked and peeled prawns in a large bowl.
 Add the mayonnaise, creamed horseradish, and tomato ketchup and stir to combine all the ingredients.
 Make sure all the prawns or shrimp are coated in the sauce.
 If the sauce seems thin, add a little more of each sauce ingredient.

 Divide the shredded lettuce between 4 large wine glasses and top with the prawns and sauce.
 Arrange neatly, don't just plop the shrimp on top.